THE BRAIN – BIOCHEMICAL BACKGROUND

 In severe cases of abstinence, the symptoms resemble those of a patient with Parkinson’s disease, which occurs when the body has too little dopamine.

 Parkinson’s disease means that the body’s ability to produce dopamine is too small, whereas drug dependence means that the body’s demand for dopamine has become higher than normal.
-For example, the symptoms, such as difficulty in controlling the movement of their limbs is similar.
+For example, the symptoms, such as difficulty in controlling the movement of their limbs are similar.